 Netherlands record first death in coronavirus outbreak

-The Netherlands has recorded its first death in the novel coronavirus outbreak, Dutch health officials said on Friday
+The Hague, Mar 6 (AFP) The Netherlands has recorded its first death in the novel coronavirus outbreak, health officials said on Friday.
+"An 86-year-old man with COVID-19 who was admitted to the Ikazia hospital in Rotterdam has died," the National Institute for Public Health (RIVM) said, referring to the disease caused by the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)